BlakeWilliams/component_embedded_ruby/README.md

 * Strict HTML parsing. eg: matching end tags are enforced
 * HTML attributes are either static, or dynamic.
-No more `class="hello <%= extra_classes %>`
+No more `class="hello <%= extra_classes %>`, instead this logic should be pushed up to components.
-* Component rendering based on a simple interface
+* Component rendering has a single dependency, a `render` method being present in the rendering context.
+* Easy Rails integration by registering `crb` as a template handler.

 ### Usage